Skip to main content

 Workflows vs. Commands

-The built-in commands (/review, /marketing) are workflows SoloEnt ships out of the box, designed by writing specialists and ready to use without any setup.
+The built-in commands (/review, /market) are workflows SoloEnt ships out of the box, designed by writing specialists and ready to use without any setup.
 Workflows are ones you define yourself, fully customized to your project and process.
 The two complement each other: use built-in commands for standardized quality checks, and custom workflows to automate what’s unique to your writing process.

 Troubleshooting